13055ecam/Projet-formulaire/README.md

 # Projet-formulaire
 Tested with a MAC (XAMPP)

-Warning !
-You have to create a folder("foldername") to put all inside.

-Don't forget to place it in your localhost folder !
+1. Download the project
+2. Unzip the folder to /Applications/XAMPP/xamppfiles/htdocs
+3. Open a browser and enter one of these URLS in your address bar :

-To book a reservation -> http://localhost/"foldername"/controller/index.php
+=> To book a reservation -> http://localhost/"foldername"/controller/index.php
+   In this page, you can fill the form to book a trip.

-To see the database -> http://localhost/"folderename"/controller/controller_BD.php
+=> To see the database -> http://localhost/"folderename"/controller/controller_BD.php
+   In this page, you can see all bookings saved in the database.
+You can edit or delete a booking.